JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

       **DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.**
     type: paper
+  - text: |-
+      ## What happens when we find a vulnerability?
+Here’s an example.

+      A good example of what the world would look like without DIVD’s efforts is the SolarMan case.
+In 2022, a DIVD researcher found a GitHub repository containing the username and password for SolarMan’s Super Admin account.
+These credentials were visible to anyone who would visit the GitHub page, meaning that anyone in the world with internet access could have gained unauthorized access to nearly 1,000,000 installations.
+    type: doubleDecker
 ---
 **DIVD scans the entire internet.**